FullOfBologna/SDR-Dev/Documentation/scratchpad.md

     - [ ] Refactor CMake with new directory structure and added files/classes
     - [ ] Refactor CMake for reading cmake files in individual sections of code.

+## Notes/Thoughts

+- What should locked?
+Thinking, for the Demod, primarily just lock the transfer buffer and the receiving buffer.
+Then once the transfer has happened, and the buffer is stored by the demod,

+# Appendix

 ### ChatGPT Suggestion for CMake